Sowjanya53295/Sowjanya53295/README.md

 ### 👩‍💻 About Me
 <div align="center" style="color:#f8f8ff;">
-🌟 I’m a Full Stack Java Developer with hands-on experience building scalable applications using Java, Spring Boot, React.js, MySQL, and AWS.
+🌟 I’m a Java Developer with hands-on experience building scalable applications using Java, Spring Boot, MySQL, and AWS.
 🎯 I focus on clean code, microservice architecture, and real-world problem-solving.
 💬 I love sharing knowledge and exploring new technologies in backend and frontend development.
 </div>